-The beautiful Sea to Sky Highway in British Columbia is a route renown for its beauty, amazing views, twisty corners and iconic attractions.
-The Sea to Sky Highway is the gateway to the world-class skiing at Whistler and is the appetizer to the little bit of motorcycle heaven better known as the Duffy Lake Road.
+This beautiful highway in British Columbia is a route renown for its beauty, amazing views, twisty corners and iconic Sea to Sky Highway attractions.
+The Sea to Sky Highway in Vancouver is the gateway to the world-class skiing at Whistler and is the appetizer to the little bit of motorcycle heaven better known as the Duffy Lake Road.

 A road-trip on the Sea to Sky Highway is a perfect way to spend a couple of days in either summer or winter in British Columbia.
 This fantastic road isn’t known to many outside of Vancouver so it’s a great non-touristy thing to do!
 As a Vancouver native, I’ve made this trip hundreds of times and I never get tired of the spectacular scenery.
 I’ve visited almost every restaurant and attraction between Vancouver and Pemberton – I will steer you in the right direction for your Sea to Sky Highway road-trip!

 No time to read it now?
 Pin it for later!

 Sea to Sky Highway Attractions – How to Prepare